ax920/alvin-the-shoppies/README.md

 # How to use this app

-Search for your favourite movies in the search box, and add click the add button to add it to your nominee list.
+Search for your favourite movies in the search box and click the plus button to add it to your nominee list.
 A maximum of 5 shoppies are allowed!

 View your nominees by clicking the red menu button in the bottom left.